So we are drinking an...

 No matter, we'll be mixing up Amaretto Sours with an added splash of bourbon according to Jeffrey Morgenthaler's recipe.
-Being that it's Amaretto Day it seems appropriate to mix up more than one amaretto cocktail, so we've put together a page with our 20 favourite amaretto cocktails.
+Being that it's Amaretto Day, it seems appropriate to mix up more than one amaretto cocktail so we've compiled our selection of 20 best amaretto cocktails.

 This is the day Moore's Law was formulated

 On this day in 1965, an engineer named Gordon Moore formulated the first draft of his famous theory, that computing power would double every year.